heapwolf/cp-mux/README.md

 # SYOPSIS
-copy files over a multiplexed stream
+a proof of concept to copy files over a multiplexed stream. not feature complete.

 # EXAMPLE
 An example using the `net` module.